Investing into a small company on a crowdfunding platform means 3 key things:

 Your investment is not completed until the company has raised at least its minimum funding target.
 When you make your investment, the committed funds are held securely in a UK bank account.
 Once the funding target is raised, the committed funds represent the investment amount and are transferred to the company from the bank account.
 You then become a beneficial shareholder subject to a nominee arrangement.
 If the minimum funding target is not met, your committed funds will be returned to your Crowd for Angels account.

 This is a decision made by companies on an individual basis.
 Certain companies prefer to have fewer investors investing larger amounts and so they choose to increase the minimum investment threshold.
+Furthermore, some companies share price is inhibitive of the minimum investment of £25.

 This is not possible.
 Once the pitch is fully funded to the maximum funding target, it will automatically close allowing for no additional funding to be committed.

 You can use a Visa, Mastercard or Maestro debit card to pay for the investments.
+This must be linked to a GBP bank account

 By transferring in funds from your bank account to your Crowd for Angels account.